-Alexander remained at Oxford until 1893 whereupon he accepted a Professorship at the University of Manchester.
+In 1893, Alexander accepted a Professorship at the University of Manchester.
 He took an active part in the university life there, and strongly supported feminism.
 Alexander remained at Manchester for the rest of his life, and in 1902 he brought various family members over—including his mother and three of his siblings—from Australia to Manchester.
-Alexander never married.
+He did not marry.
 Although Alexander never returned to Australia he maintained a correspondence with several Australian philosophers, including the Scottish-born John Anderson.

 …even when he [Alexander] broke with the Idealists, they continued to speak of him with a respect they rarely showed to the New Realists—although this charity did not survive the bleakness of Cambridge, where McTaggart, forgetting his own blackened pots, complained of Space, Time, and Deity that “in every chapter we come across some view which no philosopher, except Professor Alexander, has ever maintained”.
 It would be inhuman to expect the arch-enemy of Time to praise its arch-prophet.
 (Passmore 1957: 268)

 Alexander’s retirement did not stem the tide of his output.
 Having completed Space, Time, and Deity, Alexander continued to produce a stream of articles as prolific as it was diverse.
-He wrote several pieces comparing his metaphysics to that of Spinoza, and Alexander took pride—perhaps rooted partly in their shared Jewish heritage—in the deep similarity he perceived there.
-Alexander also wrote on the nature of art, history, Moliere, Pascal, theology and Jane Austen.
+He wrote several pieces comparing his metaphysics to that of Spinoza, and Alexander took pride—rooted partly in their shared Jewish heritage—in the deep similarity he perceived there.
+Alexander also wrote on the nature of art, history, Moliere, Pascal, theology, and Jane Austen.
 Alexander was a lifelong fan of Austen, and particularly loved Persuasion.
-His friend and colleague, J. H. Muirhead, suggested that Alexander’s love of literature may have been the result of his partial deafness, which made it difficult for him to appreciate music.
+His friend and colleague, J. H. Muirhead, suggested that Alexander’s love of literature may have resulted from partial deafness, which made it difficult for him to appreciate music.

 Ultimately, Alexander turned his philosophic attention away from metaphysics to art and value.
 Lord Listowel describes Alexander’s move towards aesthetics: